Mochimochi07/Readme/readrepos/Readme2.md

-i dont know if its first or second year. yea, i remembered. it was a few design but not much for modern. i didnt included it in my Project INCERT.
+i dont know if its first or second year. yea, i remembered. it was a few design but not much for modern. people need tons of generators to reduce the electricity cost. i didnt included it in my Project INCERT.
 The project was made by me for Sen. Miriam Santiago.
 I already told my professor about project INCERT.